Federal Reserve Bank of Minneapolis: 1997–present

-Board of directors
+Board of Directors

 The following people are on the board of directors as of 2025.
 Class A directors are elected by member banks to represent member banks.
 Class B directors are elected by member banks to represent the public.
 Class C directors are appointed by the Board of Governors to represent the public.
-Their terms expire on December 31.
+Their terms expire on December 31 of the indicated year.